apacheignite/yardstick-ignite/README.md

 ## Running on Amazon

 This repo contains all necessary scripts and properties files for a comparison Apache Ignite with other products.
-You can easy run benchmark by using [yardstick-docker](https://github.com/yardstick-benchmarks/yardstick-docker) extension, but it might have an influence on performance.

 For running on Amazon EC2 need to perform the following steps:

 * Run Amazon EC2 instances.
 Choose number of instances and hardware according to your requirements.

-The following actions need to perform on all instances:

-* Install Java, Maven and Git.
+* Install Java, Maven and Git on all instances.

 ```
 For example for Ubuntu: